marcogrcr/reusable-ui-widgets-with-webpack-5-example/README.md

 ### Pros

 - Simple to consume.
-- Independent deployments (hosting app and widget).
+- Independent deployments (host app and widget).
 - Consumer does not require a bundler (e.g. `webpack`).

 ### Cons